ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

-Although [classic access VPCs](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) cannot be attached to a transit gateway, access to classic resources and classic-access VPC resources can be achieved by adding the classic infrastructure connection to a transit gateway.
+Although [classic-access VPCs](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) cannot be attached to a transit gateway, access to classic resources and classic-access VPC resources can be achieved by adding the classic infrastructure connection to a transit gateway.
 For more information, see [Classic infrastructure connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#classic-infrastructure-connection-considerations).

-## How can "VPC Peering" be achieved on {{site.data.keyword.cloud_notm}}?
+## How can "VPC peering" be achieved on {{site.data.keyword.cloud_notm}}?
 {: #vpc-peering}
 {: faq}
 {: support}